-Multilinear maps.
-Although our construction from indistinguishability obfuscation is clean and simple, it is still interesting to try and construct private constrained PRFs from weaker assumptions.
-In particular, we give two constructions of private constrained PRFs for more restrictive classes of constraints based on standard assumptions over multilinear maps.
+Two constructions from multilinear maps.
+Although our construction from indistinguishability obfuscation is clean and simple, we treat it primarily as a proof-of-feasibility for private constrained PRFs.
+For our two main constructions, we build private constrained PRFs for more restrictive classes of constraints based on concrete assumptions over multilinear maps.

-Multilinear maps [BS03, GGH13a, CLT13, GGH14, CLT15] have been successfully applied to many problems in cryptography, most notably in constructing indistinguishability obfuscation [GGH+13b, BGK+14, AGIS14, GLSW14, Zim15, AB15].
-Unfortunately, a number of recent attacks [CHL+15, BWZ14, HJ15, CGH+15, CLR15, MF15, Cor15] have invalidated many of the basic assumptions on multilinear maps.
-However, indistinguishability obfuscation is an example of a setting where the adversary does not have the necessary information to carry out these attacks, and so most of the existing constructions are not known to be broken [CGH+15].
+Multilinear maps [BS03, GGH13a, CLT13, GGH15, CLT15] have been successfully applied to many problems in cryptography, most notably in constructing indistinguishability obfuscation [GGH+13b, BGK+14, AGIS14, GLSW15, Zim15, AB15].
+Unfortunately, a number of recent attacks [CHL+15, BWZ14, CGH+15, CLLT15, HJ16, CFL+16] have invalidated many of the basic assumptions on multilinear maps.
+However, indistinguishability obfuscation is an example of a setting where the adversary often does not have the necessary information to carry out these attacks, and so some of the existing constructions are not known to be broken [GMM+16, FRS16].
 In our first construction from multilinear maps, we rely on the Multilinear Diffie-Hellman (MDH) assumption [BS03, GGH13a] over prime-order multilinear maps.
-In our second construction, we rely on the Subgroup Decision assumption [BGN05, GGH13a] as well as a generalization which we call the Multilinear Diffie-Hellman Subgroup Decision (MDHSD) assumption over composite-order multilinear maps.5 In both cases, our constructions do not require publishing the rerandomization parameters for the multilinear map, nor do they provide enough encodings for the adversary to construct sufficiently many top-level encodings of zero.6 Thus, our assumptions plausibly hold in existing multilinear map candidates, notably the Garg et al. construction in the prime-order setting [GGH13a], and the Coron et al. construction for the composite-order setting [CLT13].
-We also note that starting from iO, it is also possible to construct multilinear maps where the MDH assumption holds [AFH+15].
+In our second construction, we rely on the Subgroup Decision assumption [BGN05, GGH13a] as well as a generalization which we call the Multilinear Diffie-Hellman Subgroup Decision (MDHSD) assumption over composite-order multilinear maps.4 Our assumptions plausibly hold in existing multilinear map candidates, notably the Garg et al. construction in the prime-order setting [GGH13a], and the Coron et al. construction for the composite-order setting [CLT13].
+We also note that starting from iO, it is also possible to construct multilinear maps where the MDH assumption holds [AFH+16].

-Two constructions from multilinear maps.
 Using multilinear maps, we give two constructions of private constrained PRFs: one for the class of bit-fixing constraints, and the other for puncturing.
 A bit-fixing constraint is described by a pattern $s \in \{0, 1, ?\}^n$.
 An input $x \in \{0, 1\}^n$ satisfies the constraint if it matches the pattern-that is, for each coordinate i, either $s_i = ?$ or $s_i = x_i$.
 Our private bit-fixing PRF builds off of the Boneh-Waters bit-fixing PRF [BW13] based on prime-order multilinear maps [BS03, GGH13a].
 We give the full construction in Section 4.
 In Section 5, we give the full construction of our privately puncturable PRF from composite-order multilinear maps.
 Here, security and privacy are based on the n-MDHSD and Subgroup Decision assumptions.